InMyArea.com earns commissions from some of the providers we list on our site. Learn more

 • How can I prevent a man in the middle attack?

 Shopping at your favorite online boutique and laughing at the latest trends on your social media feed is all fun and games until someone hacks your information.
-One of the most common cybersecurity risks is man-in-the-middle (MITM) attacks, and the worst part is they can occur in every corner of the internet.
+One of the most common cybersecurity risks is a MITM attack, and the worst part is they can occur in every corner of the internet.
 With these seven steps, you can outsmart hackers and keep your information safe and secure.

 What Are Man-in-the-Middle Attacks?